-Quizzes: 100 points
+Exams: 120 points

-You will have four quizzes worth a total of 100 points.
-Each quiz will consist of multiple choice questions.
-Each quiz will be semi-cumulative in the sense that questions will build upon theories and broad topics covered in previous quizzes.
-They will not, however, be cumulative in the sense that specific questions or small details covered on one quiz will be repeated on a later quiz.
-All quizzes will be taken during the first half of regularly scheduled class periods and will be followed by lecture.
+You will have three exams worth a total of 120 points.
+Each exam will consist of multiple choice questions.
+Each exam will be semi-cumulative in the sense that questions will build upon theories and broad topics covered in previous exams.
+They will not, however, be cumulative in the sense that specific questions or small details covered on one exams will be repeated on a later exam.
+The exams will be taken during regularly scheduled class periods, with no lecture following the exam.
+There is no exam during Finals Week for this course.

-Make-up quizzes will only be offered in extreme circumstances at my discretion.
+Make-up exams will only be offered in extreme circumstances at my discretion.
 If you know that you will need to take a make-up, you must notify me as soon as possible.
-You may be required to present documentation for your absence on the day of the scheduled quiz.
+You may be required to present documentation for your absence on the day of the scheduled exam.

-Written Assignments: 30 points
+Written Assignments: 20 points